D.R. Horton-Texas, Ltd. v. Markel International Ins. Co. (pdf),

 3d 305 (Tex.
 2006).

-answer or other response shall not be considered on appeal as grounds for reversal.”
+or other response shall not be considered on appeal as grounds for reversal.”
 Tex.
 R. Civ.
-P. 166a(c);
+P. 166a(c); see also

-see also Tex.
+Tex.
 R. App.
-P. 33(a)(1) (requiring that the record show that a claim was raised in the trial court in order
+P. 33(a)(1) (requiring that the record show that a claim was raised in the trial court in order to

 (explaining that summary judgment motions and responses, or answers to those motions, must stand or fall on